AkashRajpurohit/blog-cms-api/README.md

   * [ ] Create user accounts
   * [ ] Grant users administrator privileges
   * [ ] (Optional): Statistics of registrations and/or posts

+## Stretch - Plan to implement task apart from given
+* [ ] Use access token and refresh token for authentication and authorization